awesome-neurodiversity/awesome-neurodiversity/README.md

 _[🆙 Go back to contents](#contents) | 📝 Submit a resource via [GitHub](https://github.com/Community-Lores/awesome-neurodiversity/issues/new?assignees=ajhalili2006&labels=enhancement%2Cdocumentation&template=suggest-resource.yml&category=community) or [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSdVmMinRaq8EqxyZ28W3MvHmEYGkMhJVBUz3Ec02VCHN27cxA/viewform?usp=pp_url&entry.1922582234=On+non-speakers)_

-We use the term "non-speaker" over "non-verbal" because we belive in the use of alternative and augmentative communication (AAC).
+**Note**: We use the term "non-speaker" over "non-verbal" because we belive in the use of alternative and augmentative communication (AAC).
 We'll be working on adding resources to AAC, especially on sign language in the future.

 * [**On Using NonSpeaking, Minimally Speaking, Or Unreliably Speaking Over “Non-Verbal”: NonSpeakers Weigh In (from Neuroclastic)**](https://neuroclastic.com/on-using-nonspeaking-minimally-speaking-or-unreliably-speaking-over-non-verbal-nonspeakers-weigh-in/) - A different between these terms, especially from non-speaking autistics/NDs.